-- 1. Discussion Phase (prior to formal reporting to the Honor Council) - a.
-For faculty-implicated cases only, faculty members will have the option to privately meet with the Implicated Student prior to officially sending their concern to the Honor Council in order to clarify the veracity of the case and to ensure understanding at a pedagogical level of the perceived wrongdoing. - i.
-In the event that faculty members wish to forego this step, the matter can be sent directly to the Honor Council. - b.
-If the matter is not resolved, or if the faculty member wishes to pursue a grade-bearing sanction for the implication, the case must be submitted to the Honor Council for formal investigation.
-Examples which would require the case be sent to the Honor Council include, but are not limited to situations where: - i. the discussion does not clear up the uncertainty surrounding the student's actions that led to the initial implication - ii. the student does not attend the discussion, or attends but declines to proceed with the discussion at any point - iii. the professor wishes for the student to be heard by a council of their peers, regardless of their own opinions about the case - iv. the professor wishes to pursue a grade-bearing sanction to be considered for the Implicated Student.
+- 1. Discussion Phase (prior to formal reporting to the Honor Council) - For faculty-implicated cases only, faculty members will have the option to privately meet with the Implicated Student prior to officially sending their concern to the Honor Council in order to clarify the veracity of the case and to ensure understanding at a pedagogical level of the perceived wrongdoing. - In the event that faculty members wish to forego this step, the matter can be sent directly to the Honor Council. - If the matter is not resolved, or if the faculty member wishes to pursue an Honor System violation and/or grade-bearing sanction for the implication, the case must be submitted to the Honor Council for formal investigation.
+Examples which would require the case be sent to the Honor Council include, but are not limited to situations where: - the discussion does not clear up the uncertainty surrounding the student's actions that led to the initial implication - the student does not attend the discussion, or attends but declines to proceed with the discussion at any point - the professor wishes for the student to be heard by a council of their peers, regardless of their own opinions about the case - the professor wishes to pursue an Honor System violation to be considered for the Implicated Student. - the professor wishes to pursue a grade-bearing sanction to be considered for the Implicated Student.